zebracatai/Remotion-Video-Rendering-Project/Readme.md

 1. Run the Docker container:
 Use the following command to render a video in a Docker container:

-`docker run -v $(pwd)/out:/app/out my-video-renderer --component=HelloWorld --output=hello-world-video --id=HelloWorld
+`docker run -v $(pwd)/out:/app/out my-video-renderer --component=MainComposition --output=hello-world-video --id=MainComposition
 `
 The rendered video will be saved to out/hello-world-video.mp4 on your local machine.